jmdevy/jmdevy.github.io/_drafts/2025-1-6-PocketBase-LLM-Web-App-Tutorial.markdown

 ## *What Are We Building?*
-To keep you interested, **we'll build a web app that allows users to sign-up and talk to their own LLM instance**.
+**We'll build a web app that allows users to sign-up and talk to their own LLM instance**.
 Sounds a little crazy right?
 It's not as hard as you might think.

 The LLM instances won't be very impressive since I want anyone to be able to build and run this project.
 This means we'll have to assume this will be running on CPU, GPU, and RAM limited devices (in running LLM terms).